 Premise: the two options are not necessarily alternative to each other.
-In an ideal world they should be dealt with one after the other, with a direct comparison of the results of the two different approaches, but we know that reality, made of deadlines and budget limitations, rarely meets the dream world.
+In an ideal world, they should be dealt with one after the other, with a direct comparison of the results of the two different approaches.
+Anyway, we know that reality, made of deadlines and budget limitations, rarely meets the dream world.
 But let’s start from the basics.

 What is a usability test?

-Usability testing is a method used in order to understand how usable an interface can be thanks to a series of tests conducted with real users.
-We usually ask a variable number of people interested in our service to try and complete specific tasks, which may vary depending on the website or application we want to test, all under observation by an expert who takes particular care during the moments when users encounter a problem.
+Usability testing is a method used in order to understand how usable an interface can be through a series of tests conducted with real users.
+We usually ask a variable number of people interested in our service to try and complete specific tasks.
+Those tasks may vary depending on the website or application we want to test.
+An expert will observe and take particular care when users encounter a problem.

 The advantages of usability testing

 Every day we hear about user-centered design, and this is not by chance.
-Digital products that have been able to differentiate themselves over the long term are those that gave priority to the users, considering their actual needs.
-See the well-known Uber, Airbnb and members, which have created industry wars by improving the lives of millions of unsatisfied users.
+Digital products that have been able to differentiate themselves over the long term are those that gave priority to the actual users’ needs.
+See the well-known Uber and Airbnb which have created industry wars by improving the lives of millions of unsatisfied users.
 And obviously their founders’, too.
-What’s better than getting feedback directly from the I’d like to sell my service to?
+What’s better than getting feedback directly from the people I’d like to sell my service to?
 Here are the main advantages:

 - Authenticity of the results